locka99/opcua/docs/design.md

 Calling `Address::new()` automatically populates itself with the default nodeset.
 The population code is machine generated and resides under `server/src/address_space/generated`.

+## Encryption

+Encryption is through functions that call onto OpenSSL.
+See this [document](crypto.md) for information.

 ## Networking

 ### Synchronous I/O